scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 When a datacenter `"my_dc"` is preferred, the policy will treat nodes in `"my_dc"` as "local" nodes, and nodes in other datacenters as "remote" nodes.
-This affects the order in which nodes are returned by the policy when selecting replicas for read or write operations.
+This affects the order in which nodes are returned by the policy when selecting nodes for read or write operations.
 If no datacenter is preferred, the policy will treat all nodes as local nodes.